By Molly Patrick

 This applies to most areas of life, but it is especially true for how you eat.

-Following a plant based meal plan is a game-changer because it allows you to make decisions about your food in advance.
+This is why plant based meal planning is a game-changer because it allows you to make decisions about your food in advance.

 Let’s say your goal is to eat a healthy plant based diet because you want to feel energized all day, you want to sleep well at night, you want to fit comfortably in your clothes, and you want to feel really good and full of life.
 High fives, those are all excellent reasons to eat the plant-colored rainbow!

 Let’s say you sit down Friday morning after breakfast, and you plan out your food for the week.
 You can plan with your goals in mind.
 You aren’t stressed out.
 You aren’t hungry.
 You are excited about your meals the following week.
 You are relaxed because you have a plan.
-You feel awesome because you are taking charge of your life and being intentional with your choices.
+You feel awesome because you are taking charge of your life and being intentional with your choices and making plant based meal planning a priority.

 You make your list, you go grocery shopping, you spend a few hours in your kitchen batch cooking, and voila, a week’s worth of food is in your fridge, just waiting for you to get hungry and eat.